Pauli-Group/Midjourney-Input-Functions/README.md

 ![EllaCeroni_Detailed_Renaissance_Selfie_ea012ed7-5b7f-48fa-bba5-dc6a351867ef](https://user-images.githubusercontent.com/94141481/185631885-62d011a1-909a-4a5f-9545-416efb921ac3.png)

-Note that this function - presently - requires manual implementation of the outputted sentence into Midjourney's framework.
-Future integrations derived by _Pauli Group_ will be found at proof-of-quantum.com.
+Integrations of this program derived by _Pauli Group_ will be found at proof-of-quantum.com.

+# Discord API